rpetit3/camlhmp/docs/index.md

 [About](about.md)
 Information about the development and funding of `camlhmp`

-## Naming

-I really wanted to name a tool with "camel" in it because they are my wife's favorite animal🐪 and camels also remind me of my friends in Oman!

-Once it was decided YAML was going to be the format for defining schemas, I immediately was drawn into "Classification through YAML", or _CAML_", but quickly found out many others had also thought of this (_for other use cases_).
-We went through a few other iterations of _CAML_ without any success.
-Fortunately, Tim Read came through with a clutch save suggested _"Heuristic Mapping Protocol"_.
-So, here we are - _camlhmp_!

 ## Funding

 Support for this project came (in part) from the [Wyoming Public Health Division](https://health.wyo.gov/publichealth/), and